 If you’re looking for an extra level of precision, then consider the Stanley 12-Ft.
 Powerlock tape measure.
 The blade has markings at 1/32” intervals.

 Otherwise, the other tape measure picks on this list offer standard scales and markings.

-But if you are seeking a tape measure with the most hook versatility, then consider the Klein Tools Magnetic Double Hook Tape Measure and the Crescent Lufkin 25-Foot Command Control Tape Measure.
+But if you seek a tape measure with the most hook versatility, consider the Klein Tools Magnetic Double Hook Tape Measure and the Crescent Lufkin 25-Foot Command Control Tape Measure.
 The former has all the bells and whistles with a magnetic top and bottom tang with wings.
 The latter has all the same, minus the magnet.
-Such features make it easier to latch the tang onto a wide array of work surfaces and in different orientations.
+Such features make it easier to latch the tang onto various work surfaces and in different orientations.

 |Craftsman Pro Reach||Good||Great||Lifetime|

 We tested blade durability by wrapping a large dowel in 150-grit sandpaper and rubbing each of the tape measure blades for a few seconds.

 While most of our picks include an extra level of blade protection with nylon coatings, not all coatings are built the same.
 That outcome was evidenced throughout these tests.